 Today digital life has resulted in users living in a swarm of millions of thousands of apps.
 Looking at the number of apps today, it gives an assumption that apps are probably easy to create but to come up with an idea of app is not easy.
 And even more difficult is the conceptualization, development and the launch of the application.
 It is not only this but the app launch and release need complete strategizing.

 A well-equipped strategy is what is required before pushing an application live which could make it successful.
-Of course we are not talking in terms of marketing here, rather the technical part of application which makes the release complete success.
-Such effective strategy will create right user base, and hence it will help in preparing for conversions.
+Of course, we are not talking in terms of marketing here, rather the technical part of the application which makes the release complete success.
+Such an effective strategy will create the right user base, and hence it will help in preparing for conversions.